amitbcp/machine_learning_problems/chat_bot/data/nlu.md

 - [no dont want to](stop)
 - [no](stop)
 - in your face
+- no i want to search more
+- fuck off
+- got it , now fuck off
+- abc

 ## intent:get_budget
 - I want to eat within [700](budget) rs